Chris-F214/ITSE1430-2019Spring/Labs/Lab 3/readme.md

 1. ENSURE cancellation buttons do not trigger any validation and do not modify existing data.
 1. ENSURE affirmative buttons handle validation before performing their action.
 1. ENSURE that form buttons set `DialogResult` to an appropriate value before closing the form.
+1. ENSURE that any errors trying to add a contact are handled and reported to the user.

 ### Acceptance Criteria